USEPA/nanoQSAR/maven-nanoQSAR/Readme.txt

 :: This is where the third jar file is run.
 Data is brought
 :: in from the filename nanoQSAR_PLS.cvs where the
 :: beta coefficients are stored, and from the nanoQSAR.csv file
-:: from records with no resullts.
+:: from records with no results.
 The predicted results
-:: are then output to the filename nanoQSAR_Predictions.csv. echo Beginning execution of the Predicitons algorithm. java -jar nanoQSAR_Test.jar echo Ending execution of the PLS Regression application.
+:: are then output to the filename nanoQSAR_Predictions.csv. echo Beginning execution of the Predictions algorithm. java -jar nanoQSAR_Test.jar echo Ending execution of the PLS Regression application.